Residents have compared a road leading into their village which was dug up by Thames Water to one in the Third World.

 But residents say the road has been left riddled with potholes.

 North Hinksey Lane resident Chris Sugden said: “It is worse than roads I have been on in many African countries.
-Everyone agreed the work had to be done but they have not programmed the resurfacing in quickly.
+Everyone agreed the work had to be done but they have not programmed the resurfacing

 “It is a quagmire because the rain is washing the soil into the road and there are large potholes.